yaddran/busylight/README.md

 - Kuando / Plenom BusyLight Omega (Vendor ID 0x27BB Product ID 0x3BCE ?)
 - Kuando / Plenom BusyLight Omega (Vendor ID 0x27BB Product ID 0x3BCF)

-If you are willing to donate a busy light device we are willing to try to support it as well (yaddran at g mail dot com).

 Dependency: node-hid

 ## Install